robertkirkman/osk-touch/README.md

  - Onscreen keyboard using framebuffer
  - It reads touchscreen and sends keystrokes using uinput

+The `deck_keyboard.ppm` is the keyboard image. **It is a screenshot of Valve's keyboard edited with GIMP and exported as raw ppm.**

 ### How to use

-- Be sure that `/dev/input/event5` is your real touchscreen.
-You need it to touch the onscreen keyboard.
+- Be sure that "`FTS3528:00 2808:1015`" is the name of your touchscreen.
+That is the name of the Steam Deck LCD's touchscreen and is used by default.
+DeckHD and Steam Deck OLED support might come to this project eventually.
-- Check which is your framebuffer device (`/dev/fb0`, `/dev/fb1`, etc).
+- Check which is your framebuffer device (`/dev/fb0`, `/dev/fb1`, etc). `/dev/fb0`, the Steam Deck's, is used by default.
 - You need `root` for commands marked with `#`.
 - To execute `osk_touch` as `deck` user, you can use `# usermod -aG input,video deck` first, then log out and log in.